-Running t-shirts are lighter, more breathable, and more comfortable for exercising in than an everyday cotton t-shirt.
-There are plenty of options to choose from, but with the current issue with fast fashion, we've been on a mission to find the best running t-shirts for men that not only perform well, but are more sustainable and durable.
+Running t-shirts are lighter, more breathable, and more comfortable on the trail than an everyday cotton t-shirt.
+There are plenty of options to choose from, but under the ever-growing scourge of fast fashion, we've been on a mission to find the best running shirts for men that not only perform well, but showcase sustainable and durable construction.

 To get one thing out of the way, what is the difference between a base layer and t-shirt?
 You could think of a running t-shirt as a type of base layer since you tend to wear it directly against the skin.